 After a much needed Hiatus, may I introduce the latest creation to the hand painted furniture collection.

-A sweet vintage french provincial dresser and matching nightstand set dubbed:
+A sweet vintage french provincial set of painted dressers dubbed:

 “Oysters On The Half Shell”